 logo

 Since 2009, sqlReports has allowed admins to easily create custom reports that use SQL to get the data for the report, hence the name sqlReports.
-Reports can run in either the admin or teacher portal, with the output being in various formats, such as columns, charts, or lists like the List Students group function.
-Here is an example of the output of a columnar report output:
+A free version is available, as well as a premium version that's part of the Freund Resources Site Subscription.

 CurrGradesOutput